 The charity was founded by Nina Barough who at that time ran her own production company.
 Nina woke one morning with what seemed like a ‘fun’ idea to Power Walk the New York City Marathon in decorated bras to raise money for a good cause.
 What makes the beginning of this story so magical is that Nina at that time had no experience of fundraising or taking part in a marathon nor did she know anyone who had been affected by breast cancer.

 Walkers in The MoonWalk Scotland have raised over £17.2 million since the first event in 2006, with most of the money staying in Scotland to help improve the lives of people with cancer.

 Kindred (formerly known as Special Needs Information Point, or SNIP) provides advocacy and information on services available to children with additional support needs and their carers.
 We also can help with completing grant and benefits applications, or can simply provide a listening ear.

 Based at the Sick Children’s Hospital in Edinburgh we work with the family of any child receiving treatment at the hospital.
 We can also work with families of children in Fife, and the Lothians.

-We have been using City Cabs for several years now and find that we are listened to when any issue comes up to make the use of taxis by families of children or young people with additional needs more enjoyable – we would like to thank them for that and for their on-going support of Kindred.
+We have been using City Cabs for several years now and find that we are listened to when any issues come up to make the use of taxis by families of children or young people with additional needs more enjoyable – we would like to thank them for that and their on-going support of Kindred.